LeanneLibGriff/nine-repro/StepTenSepId.md

 ## Management of identifiable data (ARDC)

-Data may often need to be identifiable (i.e. contains personal information) during the process of research, e.g. for analysis.
+Data may often need to be identifiable during the process of research.
 If data is identifiable then ethical and privacy requirements can be met through *access control and data security*.
 This may take the form of:

 * Control of access through physical or digital means (e.g. passwords)
 * Encryption of data, particularly if it is being moved between locations